salihyildirim2/EFLACEST/EFLACEST/configurations.md

 GOFILE := https://github.com/salihyildirim2/EFLACEST
 # Use this if you have module
 GOEXTPACKAGE :=
-.PHONY : all build clean
+.PHONE : all build clean
 all : build clean

 build : $(GOFILE)
 	# Use this if you have module, remove if not
 	$(GO) get $(GOEXTPACKAGE)